-- FPIF retained Garcia Hamilton & Associates, a Latino-owned owned firm, through its FY 2023 core/core plus fixed income RFP. - FPIF staff conducted dozens of meetings with Emerging and MWDBE firms in preparation for its recent Emerging Market Debt, Private Equity Secondaries, and Private Market Outsourced Chief Investment Officer searches.
+- FPIF staff conducted dozens of meetings with Emerging and MWDBE firms in preparation for its recent search for Emerging Market Debt, Emerging Market ex-China Small Cap Equities and Private Markets active investment managers.
 The staff also notified several organizations that promote diversity in the investment management industry of FPIF's RFPs to spread awareness among Emerging and MWBDE firms.
-These organizations included the Association of Asian American Investment Management (AAAIM), the National Association of Securities Professionals ("NASP"), the New America Alliance ("NAA"), and the Robert Toigo Foundation, among others. - FPIF staff has spoken on several panels hosted by diverse-owned investment managers and organizations that promote diversity in the investment industry.
-For example, FPIF's Portfolio Officer Mitchell Green was a guest panelist at conferences hosted by Loop Capital Markets, an African American owned asset management firm, and Accelerate Investors, a female and Latinomanaged investment organization. - FPIF continues to monitor and increase the percent of expenses paid to MWDBE vendors
+These organizations included the Association of Asian American Investment Management (AAAIM), the National Association of Securities Professionals ("NASP"), the New America Alliance ("NAA"), and the Robert Toigo Foundation, among others. - FPIF continues to monitor and increase the percent of expenses paid to MWDBE vendors